Study the way media stereotypes can shape audiences’ emotions, beliefs, attitudes, and behavior.

 MIT Comparative Media Studies/Writing

-An innovative program that applies critical analysis, collaborative research, and design across a variety of media arts, forms, and practices.
+An innovative humanities program that applies critical analysis, collaborative research, and design across media arts, forms, and practices.
 More about Comparative Media Studies/Writing >